My finances, my projects, my life

 An important factor for residential property investors is that rental values have remained much steadier than purchase prices over the past decade.

 What does this mean for property investors?
-Forecasters suggest that there is little likelihood of a Europe-wide surge in home prices – and therefore of substantial capital gains – on the scale of that in the 2010s, at least in the immediate future.
+Forecasters suggest that there is little likelihood of a Europe-wide surge in home prices – and therefore of substantial capital gains – on the scale of that seen in the 2010s, at least not in the immediate future.
 However, a large-scale drop in rental returns also appears unlikely since they have not outstripped overall economic growth in the same way as purchase prices.
-And a drop in housing sales could push more people toward renting rather than purchasing property, supporting demand.
+And a drop in housing sales could push more people toward renting rather than purchasing property, boosting demand.